Presidential Archives And Leadership Library

 The Highest Office in the Land of the Free…

-Dishong Collection – Antique dolls dressed in exact replicas of the First Ladies Inaugural gowns.
+Dishong Collection – Antique dolls dressed in miniature replicas of the First Ladies’ gowns.

 James B. Mason Collection – Wooden mosaics of Presidential images made up of over 16 million chips of natural wood from over 170 varieties of trees.

-Rainbo Collection – Presidential portraits with a historical scene from their presidency used to create a series of trading cards placed in loaves of Rainbo Bread in the 1970’s.
+Rainbo Collection – Presidential portraits, each including a historical scene from the president’s time in office, used to create a series of trading cards placed in loaves of Rainbo Bread in the 1970’s.

-Chandler Collection – Presidential and First Lady Portraits taken from the official White House portraits that were commissioned by Billie Trimble Chandler when she was a 6th grade history teacher in Japan in the 1970’s and painted by a Japanese artist.
+Chandler Collection – Presidential and First Lady portraits commissioned by Billie Trimble Chandler when she was a 6th grade history teacher in Japan in the 1970’s and painted by a Japanese artist.